Custom Search

 Riding

 There are two different types of riding, Western and English.
-Western generally consists of barrel racing, key hole, pole bending among other events, where as English generally consists of dressage, jumping, polo Lacrosse and more.
+Western generally consists of barrel racing, keyhole and pole bending among other events, whereas English generally consists of dressage, jumping, polo, Lacrosse and more.
 When dressage is preformed it looks like the pony is dancing.
-The rider is guiding the pony through a series of complex maneuvers by slight movements of the rider's hands, legs, and weight.
-The saddles a Western rider uses is different than the saddle an English rider would use.
+The rider is guiding the pony through a series of complex maneuvers by slight movements of the rider's hands, legs and weight.
+The saddle a Western rider uses is different than the saddle an English rider would use.
 One key difference is the Western saddle consists of a horn, while the English saddle does not.

 Spaying and Neutering